AnanthMM/finalproject/README.md

-Strongly-supported relationships in all three trees indicate that the group of eastern *Plethodon* is monophyletic, and does not include *Plethodon neomexicanus*, ruling out the possibiliy of *Plethodon neomexicanus* being the result of a recent radiation from the east.
+Strongly-supported relationships in all three trees indicate that the group of eastern *Plethodon* is monophyletic, and does not include *Plethodon neomexicanus*, ruling out the possibiliy of *Plethodon neomexicanus* being the result of a recent radiation from the east, and there is strong support in the tree for the concatenation for a monophyletic group consisting of western *Plethodon* together with *Plethodon neomexicanus*.
 Weakly-supported relations ships that are consistent in all three trees suggest that *Plethodon neomexicanus* is nested within the clade of western *Plethodon*; if we accept this relationship, then *Plethodon neomexicanus* is likely the result of a radiation of *Plethodon* from the west that occurred after some of the diversification of extant *Plethodon* in the Pacific Northwest.
 However, stronger support would be required to make this conclusion.

 I am not sure whether to trust the concatenated gene tree, because I worry that the two genes (especially since one is nuclear and one is